-As a leading healthcare school in Connecticut, Goodwin College knows the ins and outs of nursing quite well.
+As a leading healthcare school in Connecticut, Goodwin University knows the ins and outs of nursing quite well.
 We have trained hundreds of Registered Nurses throughout the state of Connecticut, with 97% of our graduates currently working in the nursing field.
 We also have many, valuable connections with healthcare employers throughout Connecticut – making your registered nursing career even closer.

 But first, let’s put you in the shoes of a Registered Nurse.
 Below we provide an overview of the RN job description for those looking to become a Registered Nurse in Connecticut.

 If you’ve ever been treated for an illness or injury before, there is a great chance you’ve encountered a Registered Nurse.
 These are the compassionate professionals you’ll find bustling about doctors’ offices, intensive care units, hospital floors, and health clinics, caring for patients in need.
 Yet it’s important to note that what patients see – the scrub-wearing, helpful professionals that help us through our medical visits – only scratches at the surface of what an RN actually does.

 As patients, we can see that Registered Nurses are the people who gather our medical information, administer shots and vaccines, take our vital signs, and provide the initial examination when we are sick, injured, or there for a regular check-up.
 But the role of the RN is even more extensive – covering clinical, administrative, and interpersonal aspects of the field, and all that’s in between.